© Copyright Chris and Kerrie Jones 2018 All rights reserved

 I’m intrigued by the size of even the ordinary projects that make a farm of this size run.

-Just like at Koramba, Belah Park, South Calandoon and the other farms, we could never go out onto the property without feeling deep respect for the people that carved the fields out, built the fences and the mass of infrastructure, committed to the huge financial burden of purchasing machinery and stock and subjected themselves to the fickleness of markets.
+Just like at Koramba, Belah Park, South Calandoon and the other farms, we could never go out onto the property without feeling deep respect for the people that carved the fields out, built the fences and the mass of infrastructure, and committed to the huge financial burden of purchasing machinery and stock and subjected themselves to the fickleness of markets.

 Everywhere there is evidence of insight, planning, attention to detail, commitment and risk.